-Judge In Opioid Trial Rules Johnson & Johnson Must Pay Oklahoma $572 Million

-Judge In Opioid Trial Rules Johnson & Johnson Must Pay Oklahoma $572 Million
+Johnson & Johnson Ordered To Pay Oklahoma $572 Million In Opioid Trial

 An Oklahoma judge has ruled that drugmaker Johnson & Johnson helped ignite the state's opioid crisis by deceptively marketing painkillers, and must pay $572 million to the state.